nickc01/Nitro/docsSrc/manual/combinable_powerups.md

 	if (previous == null)
 	{
 		//Spawn a fireball
-		DoFireball(position, rotation, runNextPowerup);
+		DoFireball(position, rotation);
 	}
 	//If this powerup isn't the first in the powerup chain else
 	{
 		//Spawn a circular pit of flames
 		DoFirepit(position);
+	}

 	//Trigger the next powerup in the chain to run runNextPowerup(position, rotation);
-	}

 	//Signal that this powerup is done with its execution DoneUsingPowerup();